HyunchangOh/ImplementingSearch/README.md

 ## Implementation Description
 ### Naive Search
+1. Naively iterate through the target sequence.
+2. In the for-loop in 1, iterate through the substring sequence.
+3. Compare character by character.

 ### Suffix Search
+1. Build suffixarray sort with the help of libsufsort library.
+2. Perform binary search on the suffix array.

 ### Fm Index Search
+1. Construct FM index by fmindex_construct.cpp with the help of skeleton codes from SGSSGene.
+2. Perform FM index search with the help of Seqan3 Library's 'search' function. (probably why this is super fast compared to other search methods..)

 ### Pigeonhole Search
+1.

 ## How to Build
 ```